AFROTC-Det-345/llab-spring-23/Duty Descriptions and Deliverables - Spring 23.md

 4. Ensuring the CSQ accomplishes the objectives as outlined by the AFROTCI 36-2011 Volume 1 Academic Year 2022-2023.
 5. Execute the initiatives established in the Academic Year 2021-2023 Mission Directive.
 6. Supervising and delegating duties to subordinate staff.
-7. Maintaining communication with (EXEC) to receive updates on special projects and SQ participation.

 **Deliverables:**
 1. Deliver a briefing to the CW on the mission and vision statement during LLAB #1.